 Our manufacturing and design processes and those of our third-party suppliers are required to comply with the FDA's QSR and the European Union MDR, both of which cover procedures and documentation of the design, testing, production, control, quality assurance, labeling, packaging, storage and shipping of Zephyr Valves.
-We are also subject to similar state requirements and licenses, and to ongoing International Organization for Standardization ("ISO") compliance in all operations, including design, manufacturing, and service, to maintain our CE Mark.
+We are also subject to similar state requirements and licenses, and to ongoing International Organization for Standardization

+("ISO") compliance in all operations, including design, manufacturing, and service, to maintain our CE Mark.
 In addition, we must engage in extensive recordkeeping and reporting and must make available our facilities and records for periodic unannounced inspections by governmental agencies, including the FDA, state authorities, European Union Notified Bodies and comparable agencies in other countries.
 If we fail a regulatory inspection, our operations could be disrupted and our manufacturing interrupted.
 Failure to take adequate corrective action in response to an adverse regulatory inspection could result in, among other things, a shutdown of our manufacturing or product distribution operations, significant fines, suspension of marketing clearances and approvals, seizures or recalls of our device, operating restrictions and criminal prosecutions, any of which would negatively affect our business, financial condition and results of operations.
 Furthermore, our key component suppliers may not currently be or may not continue to be in compliance with applicable regulatory requirements, which may result in manufacturing delays for our product and cause our revenue to decline.

 We are registered with the FDA as a manufacturer.
 The FDA has broad post-market and regulatory enforcement powers.
 We are subject to unannounced inspections by the FDA and the Food and Drug Branch of the CDPH to determine our compliance with the QSR and other regulations at our manufacturing facility, and these inspections may include the manufacturing facilities of our suppliers.
-Our design facilities in Redwood City, California were most recently audited by the FDA in November 2016 and no observations resulting in a warning letter were identified.
 We believe that we are in compliance, in all material respects, with the QSR.

 We also maintain a certificate of registration for the design, manufacture, service, and distribution of our product from the BSI in the Netherlands, our European Notified Body.
-Most recently, BSI completed an ISO 13485 surveillance audit of our design, manufacturing and service operations in April 2020 and we believe that we are in compliance, in all material respects, with the MDR.
+We believe that we are in compliance, in all material respects, with the MDR.